Nest-Microservices-Samples/products-launcher/README.md

 1. Clone the repository
 2. Create an.env based at .env.template
+3. Run the command `git submodule update --init --recursive` to rebuild the submodules.
-3. Running command `docker compose up build`
+4. Run command `docker compose up build`

 ### Steps to create Git Submodules